World stock index hits record, dollar softer after Fed

 Brent crude hit a nine-month high above $115 a barrel on concerns heavy fighting in Iraq could limit oil supply from OPEC's second-biggest producer.

-Brent rose 80 cents to settle at $115.06 a barrel.
-The U.S. crude oil futures contract for July, which expires on Friday, rose 46 cents to settle at $106.43 a barrel.
+Brent LCOc1 rose 80 cents to settle at $115.06 a barrel.
+The U.S. crude oil futures contract for July CLc1, which expires on Friday, rose 46 cents to settle at $106.43 a barrel.

 (Reporting by Herbert Lash; Additional reporting by Jamie McGeever in London; Editing by Meredith Mazzilli, Chizu Nomiyama, Leslie Adler and James Dalgleish)